1862 Liechtenstein general election

-General elections were held in Liechtenstein on 24 November 1862.
-Twelve of the seats in the Landtag were indirectly elected by electors selected by voters.
-They were the first general elections held following the ratification of the 1862 Constitution of Liechtenstein in September of the same year, in which the Landtag was established.
+General elections were held in Liechtenstein on 24 November 1862 to elect 12 of the 15 members of the Landtag.
+The twelve seats were indirectly elected by electors selected by voters, with the remaining three members being appointed by the prince.
+They were the first general elections held in the country following the ratification of the 1862 Constitution of Liechtenstein in September of the same year, in which the Landtag was established.